mschork/longshot/src/site/index.md

 ---
-title: EleventyOne
+title: Longshot
-subtitle: A project scaffold for getting building with Eleventy quickly.
+subtitle: This is a blog about long takes in films, a topic that has been of interest for the past many years.
 layout: layouts/base.njk
 ---